1. Design Selection ~ Meet & Greet!

 It all begins here, at your introduction meeting with your assigned New Homes Administrator or your NHA (as we like to call them).
 They will guide you through the selection process where you will need to make decisions regarding the internal fittings and positioning.

 In this initial meeting you will be deciding where you would like your house to sit on your block, where your windows will be and how high the house will sit.
 The advice and recommendations your NHA will provide you will be individually tailored based on your block.

 After meeting with your NHA and providing these final decisions regarding your plan, it is then taken to our Drafting department where your complete plans including the elevation and detailed birds eye view of your home will be drawn up.
 These plans are given to our construction team once you have signed your contract.

 If you are happy with your NHA meeting and your plans the time has come to draw up the official contracts for the build of your new home!

 And here is the fun part!
 Your prestart meeting is where you will select what you would like to keep on your current specification and what changes you would like to make.
 If you decide to make any custom product changes they will be noted in a separate list which will be costed at the end of the meeting to let you know if there are any additional costs due to product changes.
 Your NHA will guide you through your product selection going through each room of your new home.

-Your final plans will be drawn up once you have confirmed your product specifications for each room in your new home.
+A file containing your final plans and specifications will be drawn up for your new home.
 Your NHA will organise the relevant council approvals and building licenses and will liaise with the shire clerk to make sure your build is ready to go.